 Nathan spent years going to blues jams where he honed his craft under the mentoring of some of the areas finest musicians.
-Now at 15, Nathan performs at festivals and venues across the state with a band of his own and has even been featured in Our State Magazine as a blues guitar prodigy.
+Now at 16, Nathan has been performing at festivals and venues across the state with a band of his own and has even been featured in NC's renowned Our State Magazine as a blues guitar prodigy.
 For several summers Nathan ventured to Clarksdale, Mississippi for the Pinetop Perkins Foundation Workshop where he studied under the likes of Bob Margolin, Jonn Del Toro Richardson, Victor Wainwright and Cristone "Kingfish" Ingram.